Linda comes from a long line of artists...

 Linda’s work pays homage to nature through the eyes of color and expression.
 Mountains, moons, clouds, rain, and bubbles are recurring muses that speak to a dance between the ephemeral and the eternal, the evanescent and the infinite.
 Painting rather quickly and in many layers – Linda employs chance by watering down her paints to allow for flow and unpredictability.
 Drips, smears, splotches, bleeds, and other happy accidents are embraced and incorporated to reflect nature's unpredictable exactness.
 Allowing the medium to speak for itself, Linda evokes a feeling of unbridled expression, pure freedom and unapologetic happiness.

 Linda’s greatest influences include painters, Mom and Dad, Modigliani, Jackson Pollack, Gerard Richter, Helen Frakenthaler, Jean-Michel Basquiat and Georgia O’Keefe.

-A proud member of Firing Circuits Studios, an artist community in Norwalk, CT; Linda’s work is sold locally at Dovecote-Westport and nationally on Saatchi Online.
+Linda’s work is sold locally at Dovecote in Westport, CT and nationally on Saatchi Online.